shahpnmlab/automateImod/README.md

 ```

 # Changelog
+### v0.4.6
+- Added `generate-alignment-report` command to compile alignment residuals from `align_patch.log` files into a summary report.

 ### v0.4.5
 - Migrated packaging to `pyproject.toml`.
 - Fixed a bug in `update-warp-xml` that caused incomplete removal of bad tilts from `.tomostar` files.